ufz/ogs/web/content/docs/tools/fileio/TIN2VTK/index.md

 This tool converts datasets in TIN-format, usually used in geographic information systems (GIS), into VTK-format.
 The TIN-format stores triangular irregular networks which can be considered a subclass of triangulated 2D meshes.
-VTK stores such irregular networks as unstructured grids in *.vtu-files.
+VTK stores such irregular networks as unstructured grids in `*.vtu`-files.

 ## Usage